 Calderwood Hall Gallery, North Haven, Maine

 Calderwood Hall Gallery on North Haven Island began business in 1984.
-A special energy exists here in the middle of Penobscot Bay, with the ongoing launching of new lobster boats, a relatively new ferry, a school with innovative programs....
-And Calderwood Hall, in its own quiet way, is very much a part of this.
+A special energy existed here in the middle of Penobscot Bay, with the ongoing launching of new lobster boats, a relatively new ferry, a school with innovative programs....
+And Calderwood Hall, in its own quiet way, was very much a part of this.

-Calderwood Hall features artists/craftspeople, young and old, from North Haven, Vinalhaven, and the surrounding islands, complemented by work from the mainland.
-It offers a wide variety of traditional items: wooden toys, knitwear and other clothing, an exceptional selection of hooked rugs and jewelry – some using local granite – , books of fiction, nonfiction, and poetry from both the local Historical Society and off-island, hand-decorated furniture, photographs, pottery and much more – even toy soldiers.
-And thanks to joining forces with Mickey Bullock's North Island Fiber Shoppe, a large selection of yarns and knitting supplies is now included.
+Calderwood Hall featured artists/craftspeople, young and old, from North Haven, Vinalhaven, and the surrounding islands, complemented by work from the mainland.
+It offered a wide variety of traditional items: wooden toys, knitwear and other clothing, an exceptional selection of hooked rugs and jewelry – some using local granite – , books of fiction, nonfiction, and poetry from both the local Historical Society and off-island, hand-decorated furniture, photographs, pottery and much more – even toy soldiers.

 The gallery was started in 1984 by Herbert Parsons and his then wife, Jane, as an outlet for their own work.
 A painter and graphic artist, Herb has been an exhibitor at Maine's popular Common Ground Fair and Maine Coast Artists Gallery in Rockport, as well as a member of the Art Department at the University of Maine/Augusta's Thomaston Center.
-He knows most of his customers, obviously enjoys them, and his artwork provides the backbone of the offerings: oil paintings, black and white nature prints, t-shirts, notecards.
-In recent years his large landscape drawings and paintings, up to eight feet long have commanded the most attention. "...The skies in his long, narrow drawings succeed as ominous, fantastic portents."
+He knew most of his customers, obviously enjoyed them, and his artwork provided the backbone of the offerings: oil paintings, black and white nature prints, t-shirts, notecards.
+In recent years, his large landscape drawings and paintings, up to eight feet long commanded the most attention. "...The skies in his long, narrow drawings succeed as ominous, fantastic portents."
 (Maine Times) "...[His] rather gentle landscape drawings feel charged with meaning."
-(Kennebec Journal) But the quality of Herb's work is fully shared by his fellow exhibitors', whether it's basketry, Christmas stockings and ornaments, the finest woven clothing, or one-of-a-kind lampshades.
+(Kennebec Journal) But the quality of Herb's work was fully shared by his fellow exhibitors', whether basketry, Christmas stockings and ornaments, the finest woven clothing, or one-of-a-kind lampshades.

-Exhibition space on the second floor displays Herb's paintings and sculpture.
-It also has allowed art classes, writing workshops, and the like to be offered, in addition to an occasional concert by such noted Maine folk performers as Gordon Bok, Anne Dodson, and Cindy Kallet, Maine rock 'n' roller Cindy Bullens, and talks by members of the community, such as former presidential candidate Pete DuPont, native North Havener and geology professor Jim Pendleton, and former State Senate Majority Leader Chellie Pingree.
+Exhibition space on the second floor displayed Herb's paintings and sculpture.
+It also allowed art classes, writing workshops, and the like to be offered, in addition to an occasional concert by such noted Maine folk performers as Gordon Bok, Anne Dodson, and Cindy Kallet, Maine rock 'n' roller Cindy Bullens, and talks by members of the community, such as former presidential candidate Pete DuPont, native North Havener and geology professor Jim Pendleton, and Maine Congresswoman Chellie Pingree.

 Back to Herbert Parsons.com